 “If you're a renter and you don't want to be held financially responsible for things like replacing your flat screen TV after a break-in, paying for doctors visits if someone is hurt in your home, or footing the bill for a hotel room if your rental catches fire, you may want to consider renters insurance."

-It covers what your landlord's insurance won't.
+Renters insurance covers what your landlord's insurance won't.

-Renter’s insurance covers property damage from all sorts of disasters, like:
+The best renters insurance covers property damage from all sorts of disasters, like: